PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 This structure contains a number of properties such the day, month, hour, millisecond for a given date/time.
 You also get a wide range of methods that enable you to manipulate dates by adding or subtracting hours, days, etc.
 You can use `Get-Date` cmdlet to get the current date/time or an object for a specific date/time.
-Get-Date returns an object of System.DateTime
+Get-Date returns an object of System.DateTime.
 You use the methods of the `System.DateTime` structure to get relative dates, such as yesterday, last month or 2 years 42 days, and 32 milliseconds.

 ## Tip of the Hat